JavaIsNotHard/Notes/devops/Others/Opentelemetry.md

 Spans are used to build a **trace**, which represents the **entire journey of a request** through your system.

-spans together form a trace which shows the full path the requsert took
+spans together form a trace which shows the full path the request took

 demo -> grpc  -> otel collector (receiver + processor + exporter) -> otel collector